StevenMayher/431-2021/classes/class18/README.md

 7. Instructions for [Project B](https://thomaselove.github.io/431/projects.html) will be posted as soon as possible.
 8. [Quiz 2](https://github.com/THOMASELOVE/431-2021/tree/main/quizzes/quiz2) was due at 11 PM Monday.
     - I have graded all questions except Questions 8 (the little essay about paired samples and weight loss - the correct result was Result 2 thanks to the outliers, rather than a paired t test) and 22 (the sentence about a confidence interval for the Commercial - Medicare difference in high school graduation rates.)
+    - There is wide variation so far in performance on the Quiz.
     - The questions I intended to be tricky were Questions 5 (most of you avoided the trap and successfully calculated a positive predictive value) and 17 (most of you didn't avoid the trap that an asymmetric confidence interval around the point estimate could not possibly emerge from a t test approach, which adds and subtracts the same "margin of error" around a point estimate, as opposed to, for instance, a bootstrap.)
     - Questions 9, 11 and 16 were definitely serious trouble spots, and I'll have to review some of this material with you in another context.
 I will, once the grades are in, and the answer sketch is published.
     - Questions 13-14, 15 and 19 also went less well than I'd hoped they would.
 The other questions went fairly well for most people, though.